Referrals at Southern Hill Hospital

 Private Referrals

-Private referrals are initiated by a patient's GP, another specialist, or by the patient themselves, seeking specialised care that is not covered under the NHS.
+For private patients, please telephone 0333 220 6033 and ask to speak to our private patients admissions coordinator to arrange an urgent consultation and potential admission.
+Private referrals can also be initiated by a patient's GP, another specialist, or by the patient themselves, seeking specialised care that is not covered under the NHS.
 The process for private referrals at Southern Hill Hospital involves several key steps:

 Private referrals are a significant aspect of our service offering, catering to patients who seek expedited access to specialist consultations, diagnostic services, and treatment without the waiting times often associated with NHS pathways.
 This approach ensures that patients receive timely and personalised care tailored to their specific needs.